-Pre-k: In the CID pre-k, families have an opportunity to meet monthly with their child’s teacher.
+Pre-K/Kindergarten: In the CID pre-k/kindergarten, families have an opportunity to meet monthly with their child’s teacher.
 These sessions are designed to give parents and family members information about their child’s progress.
 The teacher also provides activities for encouraging speech and language development at home and ideas for age-appropriate activities to build motor, thinking, social and early literacy skills.

 Parents are also welcome to meet with the department coordinator and with CID’s counselor, who is profoundly deaf herself, to discuss special family situations or problems with which they may need help.

 Parents are always welcome at monthly speech shows put on by the children as well as at other special performances and CID Open House.
 Hearing from the Heart offers dinner and play for the kids while the parents meet.

-CID Parent Organization: The CID Parent Organization provides opportunities for all parents of CID school children from birth to 12 years to support one another and connect with the CID faculty and staff.
-Talking Times, the CID parent newsletter, is published quarterly.
-Other parent organization initiatives include family socials, family outreach and support, staff appreciation events, educational sessions on a variety of relevant issues planned in conjunction with the CID Professional Staff Organization and fundraising efforts to support CID.
+CID Parent Organization: The CID Parent Organization provides opportunities for parents of CID school children from birth to 12 years to support one another and connect with the CID faculty and staff.
+Parent organization initiatives include family socials, family outreach and support, staff appreciation events, educational sessions on a variety of relevant issues planned in conjunction with the CID Professional Staff Organization and fundraising efforts to support CID.